Which city is cheaper, Amsterdam or Faro?

 Both Amsterdam and Faro during the winter are popular places to visit.
 Many travelers come to Faro for the shopping scene and the cuisine.
 Also, many visitors come to Amsterdam in the winter for the museums, the shopping scene, and the cuisine.

 Amsterdam can get quite cold in the winter.
 Faro is much warmer than Amsterdam in the winter.
-The temperature in Faro is usually 12°C (54°F) in January, and Amsterdam stays around 2°C (36°F).
+The daily temperature in Faro averages around 12°C (54°F) in January, and Amsterdam fluctuates around 2°C (36°F).

 In the winter, Faro often gets more sunshine than Amsterdam.
 Faro gets 161 hours of sunny skies this time of year, while Amsterdam receives 46 hours of full sun.